Women's soccer in the United States: Amateur soccer

 The United States Adult Soccer Association (USASA) is a national organization and sanctioning body for amateur soccer in the United States.
 It consists of 55 state organizations as well as regional and national leagues.
 The USL's Premier Development League and the National Premier Soccer League are USASA-affiliated but are designed to promote a higher lever of competition than the state organizations.
 USASA also sanctions the Women's Premier Soccer League and United Women's Soccer league.

 USASA National Women's Open

 The USASA National Women's Open is an American women's soccer tournament run by USASA.
-It began in 1996, and from 2009–2012 it was known as the Women's Cup.
+It began in 1996, and from 2009 to 2012 it was known as the Women's Cup.
 Before the formation of the Women's Open, the Women's Amateur was the top national cup competition.

 Historically, it has been contested only by amateur and semi-pro teams, as teams from professional leagues (WUSA, WPS, and the NWSL) are not allowed to enter the competition.
 However, in 2012, the Chicago Red Stars – then a professional club in the WPSL Elite – entered and won the competition.
 Similarly, the professional Houston Aces of the WPSL won in 2013.